boys in the band: does the world need any more male musician biopics?

 Netflix's The Dirt

 This month audiences are being treated to not one but two feature films about real-life rock stars.
-Hot on the heels of the success of Bohemian Rhapsody, the archetype debauched 1980s male musician is at the heart of both Jeff Tremaine’s The Dirt, a Netflix adaptation of the wild Mötley Crüe memoir, and Lords of Chaos, Jonas Åkerlund’s portrait of psychosis in the Norwegian black metal scene, in cinemas this Friday.
+Hot on the heels of the success of Bohemian Rhapsody, the archetype debauched 1980s male musician is at the heart of both Jeff Tremaine’s The Dirt, a Netflix adaptation of the wild Mötley Crüe memoir, and Lords of Chaos, Jonas Åkerlund’s portrait of psychosis in the Norwegian black metal scene, in cinemas this Friday (a film from VICE Studios).

 Of all the musical biopics the world does not need -- and frankly, it’s arguable that we need any -- Tremaine’s The Dirt is high on the list of the unnecessary.
 Mötley Crüe is a band with close to a dozen domestic and spousal abuse charges between them.
 A band whose road crew used special code numbers to refer to two types of women: ‘bimbos’ and ‘pigs with lipstick’.
 Nikki Sixx, Mötley Crüe’s founding member, has been arrested for racist abuse and pouring beer on the head of a black security guard.
 In 1984, inebriated lead singer Vince Neil was charged with vehicular manslaughter after he drove into oncoming traffic and killed his passenger.
 He got off with a slap on the wrist, and in Tremaine’s film, one sequence of mild dismay from his bandmates.
 In The Dirt, Sixx is portrayed as a sort of elegantly wasted ringleader and brains of the operation (damning with faint praise here), personified by actor Douglas Booth and given a cheeky voice-over throughout.